Author Guidelines and Submission Instructions: Journal of the Society for Social Work and Research

 - You may identify 1 – 2 persons you want to exclude as potential reviewers (optional)

-- Authors have properly masked the manuscript for the double-blind peer-review process and have followed procedures in Ensuring a Blind Review, to remove hidden meta-data from the electronic file.
+- Authors have properly masked the manuscript for the double-masked peer-review process and have followed procedures in Ensuring a Masked Review, to remove hidden meta-data from the electronic file.

 - All parts of the manuscript follow the guidelines of the Publication Guide of the American Psychological Association, Sixth Edition (2010).